Worldwide Offices

 Choose 1 out of 4 visas Imin ms fs image

-After five years of residence in Portugal, you may apply for a permanent residence permit or citizenship.
-A Portugal passport allows you to visit 172 countries visa-free and stay in EU states without time limits.
+After five years of residence in Portugal, foreigners may apply for a permanent residence permit or citizenship.
+A Portuguese passport grants its holders visa-free access to 172 countries and the freedom to live indefinitely in any EU member state.

 What are the differences between the residency visas in Portugal?